ifedapoolarewaju/simplevideoplayer/README.md

 This is a simple video player that runs on the Browser.
 Visit the website https://simplevideoplayer.com

-Basically, you have a video on your computer you'd like play?
-You visit https://simplevideoplayer.com and there you have a video player.
+Basically, do you have a video on your computer you'd like to play?
+Just visit https://simplevideoplayer.com and there you have a video player.
 Your videos will not be uploaded anywhwere, it's all being played locally.

 It also supports subtitles (SRT and WebVTT), so add them to your videos as you watch.